mpostol/OPC-UA-OOI/README.md

 ### What is Object Oriented Internet

-In this project C# deliverables supporting a new Machine To Machine (M2M) communication architecture is to be reserched with the goal to provide a generic solution for publishing and updating information in a context that can be used to describe and discover it by software applications.
+In this project, C\# deliverables supporting a new Machine To Machine \(M2M\) communication architecture is to be researched with the goal to provide a generic solution for publishing and updating information in a context that can be used to describe and discover it by software applications.
 It is implemented based on the [OPC Unified Architecture](http://goo.gl/y4EHUn) - a new emerging industrial integration standard that fulfills the proposed architecture requirements.

 The [Object Oriented Internet](https://fedcsis.org/proceedings/2015/pliks/160.pdf) article published in **Proceedings of the Federated Conference on
 Computer Science and Information Systems** captures description of this idea.

 ## Content